ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ---
 # Why should You create a blog?

 Creating a blog Static Site Generator(SSG) can be a great way to express your thoughts, share your knowledge, and build a community.
-If you've ever been curious about how popular blogging sites like TUKO, Ghafla, and Kahawatungu were created and the tech stacks they used, you're not alone.
-As I embarked on my own research to understand the process of creating a blog from scratch to deployment, I discovered a vast wealth of information and resources available online.
+You're not alone if you've ever been curious about how popular blogging sites like TUKO, Ghafla, and Kahawatungu were created and the tech stacks they used.
+As I began researching to understand the process of creating a blog from scratch to deployment, I discovered a vast wealth of information and resources available online.
 Through this journey, I learned how to create a blog based on the programming language I am conversant with and deploy it online, and now I'm excited to share my knowledge with you.
-On this website, I'll guide you through the steps of creating your blog, using Next JS and Markdown file that stores the information to deploying it online and sharing it with the world.
+On this website, I'll guide you through creating your blog, using Next JS and Markdown file that stores the information to deploying it online and sharing it with the world.
 Why Use a Markdown file format as part of creating the blog❓.
 - Markdown is a lightweight markup language that is easy to learn and use.
 - It allows you to format text quickly and easily using a simple syntax.
-- Markdown is highly customizable, so you can add your own CSS styling.
+- Markdown is highly customizable so you can add your own CSS styling.
-- Since markdown blogs are typically statically rendered they are fast and great for SEO
+- Since markdown blogs are typically statically rendered, they are fast and great for SEO.

-Before starting to design how I wanted the blog to appear, It's important to know the flow in which the written information on the markdown folder will be converted up to the last step of getting the output. below is the workflow diagram on how we shall get the desired output.
+Before starting to design how I wanted the blog to appear, it’s important to know how the written information on the markdown folder will be converted to the last step of getting the output.
+Below is the workflow diagram on how we shall get the desired outcome.

-The Markdown file is converted into HTML using a static site generator (SSG) that I created using Next Js and Tailwind CSS for styling.
+The Markdown file is converted into HTML using a static site generator (SSG) I created using Next Js and Tailwind CSS for styling.
 Picture design setup.

   ![workflow](https://user-images.githubusercontent.com/85551204/219668894-57f8fb0a-332c-43e4-9784-11a9494b2bc0.JPG)

 Once the HTML files are created we can then host it on to a web server and make it available to visitors